 Winfield is a tiny city located in the state of Texas.
 With a population of 422 people and just one neighborhood, Winfield is the 958th largest community in Texas.

-Winfield is a blue-collar town, with 49.54% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Winfield is generally considered to be a blue-collar town.
+49.54% of the Winfield workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Winfield is a city of transportation and shipping workers, service providers, and sales and office workers.
 There are especially a lot of people living in Winfield who work in food service (9.72%), office and administrative support (7.87%), and sales jobs (6.94%).

-Winfield’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.
+Overall, Winfield’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.

 Winfield is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.